Mikedeejay2/Mikedeejay2/README.md

 </p>

 <p align='center'>
- ▸ I enjoy coding.
-Attempting to code every day, check contribution graph. ◂
+ ▸ I code daily, my current main language is Java. ◂
 </p>

 <p align='center'>
  ⌇ About Me ⌇ <br>
-  • 💻Have been programming since the age of 9.💻 •  <br>
+  • 💻Have been programming since the age of nine.💻 •  <br>
-  • 🧱Like making Minecraft plugins, Minecraft mods, and games from scratch.🧱 •  <br>
+  • 🧱Works on applications, Minecraft plugins/mods, and video games.🧱 •  <br>
   • 🌠Proficient in Java and C++, familiar with 20+ other languages.🌠 •  <br>
 </p>